Chapter 13 Bankruptcy KY

 - Your income and cash flow

-- Any significant assets you wish to protect, including your home, car and more
+- Any significant assets you wish to protect, including your home, car, etc.

 - Your ability to repay debt while financially recovering

 O’Bryan Law Offices has assisted the individuals and families of Kentuckiana for the past 30 years, with our lawyers bringing a combined 50 years of service to the firm.
 As a family-based law firm, we utilize a collaborative, team-oriented approach.
-Our attorneys will guide you through the process of considering, filing for and moving forward from Chapter 13.
+Our attorneys will guide you through the process of considering, filing for, and moving forward from Chapter 13.